koliberEng/zip_cpu_dpll/README.md

+This repository is a fork from
+Zip CPU located at https://github.com/ZipCPU/dpll
+The repository owner also as a website here: (http://zipcpu.com)

+My changes here in the code are minor and mainly to help me with the understanding of the PLL code.
+Comments and variable name may change and structure of io port may also change that is not inline with how the original code is written.
+This is mainly to help clear some of my confusion.
+Please feel free to support ZipCPU.com there is some excellent work there.

 I'd like to [post](http://zipcpu.com) about some simple and some basic [Phase Locked Loop](https://en.wikipedia.org/wiki/Phase-locked_loop) algorithms.
 To do this I'm going to need some demo code, which I'll keep in this repository.